Garage Conversion Cost in 2023 | Checkatrade

 Do I need an architect for a garage conversion?

-Many garage conversions fall under Permitted Development, which means that you don’t need planning permission and therefore wouldn’t need to submit architect drawings to your local authority.
+Many garage conversions fall under your permitted development rights.
+This means that you likely won’t need planning permission and therefore won’t need to submit architect drawings to your local authority.

-That said, you might still personally want to have an architect’s involvement to plan the garage conversion and produce official drawings to scale.
+That said, you might still personally want to have the involvement of an architect near you to plan the garage conversion and produce official drawings to scale.

 • They can help you make the most of the space